An Examination on the Effectiveness of Divide-and-Conquer Prompting in Large Language Models: Preliminary of Divide-and-Conquer Prompting

-To avoid the task decomposition and task resolution from interweaving and interrupting each other, we propose to guide LLM with Divide-and-Conquer (DaC) program that consists of three distinct stages: task decomposition stage, sub-task resolution stage, solution merge stage.
+In this section, we summarize and formalize \textbf{Divide-and-Conquer prompting strategy}.
+Divide-and-Conquer prompting strategy consists of three distinct stages: task decomposition stage, sub-task resolution stage, solution merge stage.
 In task decomposition stage, the LLM is prompted to explicitly decompose the task as a series of parallel homogeneous sub-tasks with smaller problem sizes (e.g. divide a long paragraph to sentences).
 Such design avoids the multi-round conversation or question-answering in LtM and Decomposed Prompting, making the model less prone to deception.
 After that, in sub-task resolution stage, the LLM is prompted to provide the solutions for every sub-task.
 Finally, in the solution merge stage, the LLM is prompted to assembly the solutions of subtasks and acquire the final answer.
-In this process, all three stages are isolated to avoid interruption.
-They are all guided by a program rather than a LLM to avoid hallucination or the deception from input context.
-To tackle tasks of different sizes, we propose two variants: Single-Level DaC Solver and Multi-Level DaC Solver.
+To tackle tasks of different sizes, Divide-and-Conquer prompting strategy can be divided to two variants: Single-Level DaC Solver and Multi-Level DaC Solver.

 Single-level Divide-and-Conquer Solver decomposes the task in one call to the LLM, which expands the original task as a tree of one level.
 The algorithm is presented in the Alg. \ref{alg:prompt_single}.
 The advantage of this variant is its simplicity and efficiency.
 However, when the original input is too long, single-level Divide-and-Conquer Solver may acquire sub-tasks with large problem sizes that will still trigger intermediate errors.
-In such a case, following \cite{khot2022decomposed}, we can recursively expand the task as a multi-level tree.
+In such a case, following \citep{khot2022decomposed}, we can recursively expand the task as a multi-level tree.
 More specifically, we repeat the aforementioned steps to further divide the sub-tasks hierarchically until they are easy enough to be handled by the LLM.
-This can be done through a recursion program as presented the Alg. \ref{alg:prompt_multi}.
+This can be done through a recursion program as presented in Alg. \ref{alg:prompt_multi}.
+More discussions on the proposed method's appliance scope, including its comparison with other prompting strategies and limitations, can be found in \ref{sec.limit}